pkiraly/europeana-qa-cassandra/README.md

 # Cassandra part of Metadata Quality Assurance Framework

-To create database in Cassandra:
+## To create database in Cassandra

+Open Cassandra's command line interface with

+    bin/cqlsh

+and enter the following commands:

     CREATE KEYSPACE europeana WITH replication = {'class': 'SimpleStrategy', 'replication_factor' : 1};
     USE europeana;